 While there is little information available on the food habits of fishers in Washington (Scheffer 1995), an evaluation of bobcat food habits in western Washington could provide insight into fisher diet.
 In regions of North America where bobcats and fishers are sympatric, their diets are similar (Litvaitis 1984, Litvaitis et al. 1986, Arthur et al. 1989b, Giuliano et al. 1989).
 Schwartz and Mitchell (1945) identified food items in 6 stomachs and 99 scats of bobcats collected during 1935-38 from the Elwha, Hoh, Queets, and Quinault drainages.
-The most common prey were snowshoe hares (44%) and Douglas squirrels (18%).
-Mountain beaver remains were detected in only 2 of 105 (1%) scats.
-In contrast, Young (1958) reported mountain beavers to be the dominant food of bobcats in Washington during spring and summer periods.
-Sweeney (1978) found that mountain beavers were the most common prey in bobcat scats (56.6%) during the winter in western Washington.
-Snowshoe hares were second in importance (39.5%), followed by small mammals (15.7%), and squirrels (Douglas' squirrel, northern flying squirrel; 9.2%).
+The most common prey items were snowshoe hares (44%) and Douglas' squirrels (18%).
+These data on bobcat food habits apparently were collected in old-growth forests, presumably within Olympic National Park (Sweeney 1978:19).
+Young (1958) reported mountain beavers to be the dominant prev of bobcats in Washington during spring and summer periods.
+In western Washington, the most common prey items in bobcat scats during winter months were mountain beaver (56.6%), followed by snowshoe hare (39.5%), small mammals (15.7%), and squirrels (Douglas' squirrel and northern flying squirrel; 9.2%) (Sweeney 1978).
 Black-tailed deer (Odocoileus hemionus) and possibly elk were less important in the diet (6.6%)(Sweeney 1978).
 Knick et al. (1984) also reported mountain beavers and snowshoe hares to be the primary prey of bobcats during fall through winter in western Washington (42% and 26%, respectively).
 Mountain beavers and snowshoe hares combined occurred in 68% of stomachs and accounted for 83% of the weight of all food items.
 Knick et al. (1984) speculated that the greater importance of mountain beavers in recent studies, compared to Schwartz' and Mitchell's study may be attributed to changes in availability of mountain beaver habitat.
-Logging and burning in western Washington had increased the proportion of forests in early successional stages, the preferred habitat of mountain beavers (Knick et al. 1984).
+Logging and burning in western Washington increased the proportion of early successional forests, the preferred habitat of mountain beavers (Knick et al. 1984).
+Data on bobcat food habits from the Oregon Cascades and Coast Ranges may provide additional insight into fisher food habits.
+Snowshoe hares were the most frequently reported bobcat prey in the Cascades (Nussbaum and Maser 1975, Toweill and Anthony 1988).
+Leporids and mountain beavers were important bobcat prey in the Coast Range.
+Nussbaum and Maser (1975) reported Leporids (52.5%) and small mammals (56.7%) as the most frequently encountered bobcat prey in scats, whereas Witmer and deCalesta (1986) reported mountain beaver as the most frequently encountered bobcat prey in scats during spring (84.0%, n = 100), summer-fall (73.7%, n = 57), and winter (62.2%, n= 90) periods.
+Mountain beavers are most abundant in early to mid-successional forests with a dense understory of trees, shrubs and forbs (Carraway and Verts 1993).
+On the west slope of the Cascades within the Willamette National Forest, mountain beavers were found in bobcat scats during Jan-Mar (8%), Apr-Jun (16%), and July-Sep (17%).
+Farther to the south in a mixed landownership of public and private lands, no mountain beavers were detected in prey remains at den, rest and active sites or scats (n = 387) of fishers (Aubry and Raley 2006).
+Bobcats forage in early and mid-successional forest types, but no studies have been conducted on fisher foraging habitat in the western United States.